Armada F/X Racers: Gameplay

 F/X Racers is a top-down racing game featuring courses on alien planets across six courses.
-There are three game modes: 'Campaign' mode involves the player progressing a series of courses by reaching a finalist position in an race and then competing with the other finalist to defeat an boss with their car and power ups, and accumulate the most points in doing so.
+There are three game modes: 'Campaign' mode involves the player progressing a series of courses by reaching a finalist position in a race and then competing with the other finalist to defeat an boss with their car and power ups, and accumulate the most points in doing so.
 'Mission' mode involves single races on courses that have already been completed.
 A third mode, 'Survival', is available on completion of the campaign, in which bosses must be completed in order.
 The game features six selectable alien races, each with their own vehicles and driving capabilities.

 Development

 Armada F/X Racers was announced by Metro3D in December 1999, and was previewed by the publisher at E3 in May 2000.
-The game was originally slated for an April 2000 release date, but was delayed to August of that year.
+The game was originally slated for an April 2000 release date, but was delayed to 25 August of that year.